Houston Police Department: Ruben Trejo

 In April 2011, Sergeant Ruben Trejo crashed his private vehicle into a school bus while driving to work.
 Tests showed he had twice the legal limit of alcohol in his blood.
 Trejo was fired from the department.

 Rape kits

 In August 2011, press reports stated that the department held more than 7,000 used rape kits that had never been tested.
 Some of these kits dated back 20 years.

 Abraham Joseph

 In October 2012, Officer Abraham Joseph was sentenced to life in prison for raping a handcuffed woman in the back of his police car.
 During the sentencing phase of the trial, two other women came forward claiming that Joseph had also raped them.

-Death of Brian Claunch
+Killing of Brian Claunch

 In June 2013, a grand jury refused to indict Officer Matthew Marin after he shot and killed Brian C. Claunch on September 22, 2012.
-Claunch, who was mentally ill and confined to a wheelchair, threatened a police officer with a ballpoint pen.
+Claunch, who was mentally ill and used a wheelchair, threatened a police officer with a ballpoint pen.
 Marin then shot him, resulting in his death.